robbywashere-zz/showcase/README.md

 - To improve, it could use tests using jest and enzyme, particularly testing the Move, Add, and Delete card functionality - similar to how the Tic-Tac-Toe app (below) is tested

-## 2-Player Tic Tac App
+## 2-Player Tic Tac Toe App
 - **Source/Demo**: https://codesandbox.io/s/jpq1573mzw
-- Game Logic and state seperate from view logic components to satisfy separation of concerns principle
+- Game Logic and state separate from view logic components to satisfy separation of concerns principle
 - Separation of concerns uses the Render prop pattern - https://reactjs.org/docs/render-props.html
-- 8 Passing tests, tests the rendering of a tic-tac-toe grid as well, the game logic, and the user interactions
+- 8 Passing tests, test the rendering of a tic-tac-toe grid as well, the game logic, and the user interactions

 ## Lucky Starz / Awesome List Stargazers
 - **Demo**: https://myluckystarz.herokuapp.com
 - **Source**: https://github.com/robbywashere/lucky-starz/
 - Add the stargazer count of repositories to awesome lists.
 This is a helpful metric in seeing what the most popular libraries or frameworks are when exploring new languages or frameworks
-- Uses an express back-end with OAuth, the front-end uses the Github GraphQL api and React with ReactMarkdown
+- Uses an express back-end with OAuth, the front-end uses the Github GraphQL API and React with ReactMarkdown
 - If I were to do it again, I would remove ReactMarkdown.
-Parsing of the markdown would be done seperately.
+Parsing of the markdown would be done separately.
 Then the parsed object would be fed that into React components.
-The current implimentation is a quick-and-dirty hack, in that the components send state upwards in order to batch the graphql query. - https://github.com/robbywashere/lucky-starz/blob/master/pages/repo.js#L229
+The current implementation is a quick-and-dirty hack, in that the components send state upwards in order to batch the GraphQL query. - https://github.com/robbywashere/lucky-starz/blob/master/pages/repo.js#L229